dexterniles/dexters-recipes/README.md

 This is a little practice project that I started to learn and try out new things in HTML, CSS and eventually JS.
 The recipes are all my own and are 100% legit.
 If you try one and love it feel free to let me know!
 Also if you see any weird things in my code that you think i could adjust to make better please bring it up so i can learn a little something!

+Update!
+We're back at it after i've learned some new stuff.
+Going to try to do a little redesign and make things look a little better.